Holographic Algorithms Beyond Matchgates: Introduction

-In this paper, we introduce two new families of holographic algorithms.
-These algorithms holographically reduce to problems expressible by either the \emph{affine} type or the \emph{product} type of constraint functions.
-Both types of problems are tractable over general (i.e.~not necessarily planar) graphs~\cite{CLX09a}, so the holographic algorithms are all polynomial time algorithms and work over general graphs.
-We present a polynomial time algorithm to decide if a given counting problem has a holographic algorithm over general graphs using the affine or product type constraint functions.
-Our algorithm also finds a holographic algorithm when one exists.
-To formally state this result, we briefly introduce some notation.
+In this paper, we replace matchgates in the paradigm above by the \emph{affine} type or the \emph{product} type constraint functions, both of which are known to be tractable over general (i.e.~not necessarily planar) graphs~\cite{CLX14}.
+We present polynomial-time algorithms to decide if a given counting problem has a holographic reduction to another problem defined by affine or product-type functions.
+Our algorithm also finds a holographic reduction when one exists.
+Although, conceptually, we do not add new tractable cases, the task of finding these transformations is often non-trivial.
+For example, generalized Fibonacci gates \cite{CLX11c} are the same as the product-type via transformations, but at first glance, the former look much more complicated than the latter.